Hickory Dickory Dock (novel)

 Hickory Dickory Dock is a work of detective fiction by Agatha Christie and first published in the UK by the Collins Crime Club on 31 October 1955 and in the US by Dodd, Mead and Company in November of the same year under the title of Hickory Dickory Death.
 The UK edition retailed at ten shillings and sixpence (10/6) and the US edition at $3.00.
 It features her Belgian detective Hercule Poirot.
 The novel is notable for featuring Poirot's efficient secretary, Miss Felicity Lemon, who had previously appeared only in the Poirot short stories.

-This novel is set at a student hostel.
-Poirot is initially asked to investigate petty thefts and vandalism in the hostel, and easily discovers that most of these acts were committed by resident Celia Austin.
-Then Celia is murdered.
+This novel is set at a student hostel on Hickory Road, where Miss Lemon's sister Mrs Hubbard is the warden.
+Poirot attempts to discover the reason for a sudden spate of petty thefts and vandalism, as he suspects there is a darker aspect to the happenings at Hickory Road; these suspicions are confirmed when three people are murdered.